-David M. Garfinkle, age 47, has served as the Company's Executive Vice President and Chief Financial Officer since May 1, 2014.
+David M. Garfinkle, age 48, has served as the Company's Executive Vice President and Chief Financial Officer since May 1, 2014.
 He served as the Company's Vice President of Finance and Controller from February 2001 to May 1, 2014.
 From 1996 to 2001, Mr. Garfinkle served as Vice President and Controller for Bradley Real Estate, Inc., a publicly traded real estate investment trust.
 Prior to joining Bradley Real Estate, Inc., Mr. Garfinkle was a Senior Manager at KPMG Peat Marwick, LLP.
 Mr. Garfinkle is a Certified Public Accountant and graduated summa cum laude with a bachelor of business administration from St. Bonaventure University.

-Harley G. Lappin, age 59, has served as an Executive Vice President and our Chief Corrections Officer since June 2011.
-Prior to joining the Company and since 2003, Mr. Lappin served as the Director of the Federal Bureau of Prisons, the nation's largest correctional system, with oversight and management responsibility for 116 federal prisons, 14 large, private contract facilities and more than 250 contracts for community correctional facilities, in total comprising more than 215,000 inmates managed by 38,000 employees.
+Harley G. Lappin, age 60, has served as an Executive Vice President and our Chief Corrections Officer since June 2011.
+Prior to joining the Company and since 2003, Mr. Lappin served as the Director of the Federal Bureau of Prisons ("BOP"), the nation's largest correctional system, with oversight and management responsibility for 116 federal prisons, 14 large, private contract facilities and more than 250 contracts for community correctional facilities, in total comprising more than 215,000 inmates managed by 38,000 employees.
 Previously, Mr. Lappin served in a variety of other roles with the Bureau of Prisons beginning in 1985, including Regional Director, Warden of the United States Penitentiary in Indiana, and Warden of the Federal Correctional Institution in North Carolina, among other positions.
 Mr. Lappin has a master's degree in criminal justice from Kent State University and an undergraduate degree from Indiana University.
+Mr. Lappin serves on the boards of Thistle Farms, Inc. and Court Appointed Special Advocates, both non-profit organizations.

-Anthony L. Grande, age 45, has served as an Executive Vice President and our Chief Development Officer since July 2008.
+Anthony L. Grande, age 46, has served as an Executive Vice President and our Chief Development Officer since July 2008.
 From September 2007 to July 2008, Mr. Grande served as our Senior Vice President, State Customer Relations.
 Mr. Grande joined CCA in 2003 to serve as Vice President of State Customer Relations.
 Prior to joining CCA, Mr. Grande served as the Commissioner of Economic and Community Development for the State of Tennessee.
 Mr. Grande earned his Masters of Education at Vanderbilt University in Nashville, Tennessee and his Bachelor of Arts from The American University in Washington, D.C.

-Steven E. Groom, age 63, has served as an Executive Vice President and General Counsel since April 2010.
+Steven E. Groom, age 64, has served as an Executive Vice President and General Counsel since April 2010.
 From March 2001 to April 2010, Mr. Groom served as our Vice President and Deputy General Counsel with responsibility for litigation and risk management.
 Previously, Mr. Groom was a partner in the law firm of Stites & Harbison, PLLC in Nashville and served in managing attorney and general counsel roles for SunTrust Bank, Inc. Mr. Groom earned a bachelor's degree from Lipscomb University and his law degree from the University of Memphis, where he was a member of the Law Review.
 Mr. Groom serves on the Board of Visitors of Lipscomb University's College of Business and the Board of Advisors of the University's Institute for Conflict Management.
+Mr. Groom has informed the Company that he intends to retire from his position as Executive Vice President and General Counsel in 2016.